kinzydaniel54/lesson2/README.md

 # lesson2

-This is my secong lesson with doing temple!!!
+This is my secong lesson with coding temple!!!
+Im  loving it......